natgsarabia/trafficlight-docker-challenge/README.md

 - trafficlight/red:v1.0
 - trafficlight/yellow:v1.0
 - trafficlight/green:v1.0

-docker build -t _nombreRed__ trafficlight/_CarpetaApp_
+COMANDO: docker build -t _nombreRed__ trafficlight/_CarpetaApp_

 ### :two: Task2: Running web apps behind Nginx reverse proxy
-2.1 Create a docker network with name `traffic-light`, and assign the `172.20.0.1` as a gateway address with `/16` prefix length. docker network create --subnet=172.20.0.0/16 traffic-light //tenemos que especificar la IP con la subnet
+2.1 Create a docker network with name `traffic-light`, and assign the `172.20.0.1` as a gateway address with `/16` prefix length.

+COMANDO: docker network create --subnet=172.20.0.0/16 traffic-light //tenemos que especificar la IP con la subnet

 2.2 By using the created images, run containers with following requirements:
-- assign the appropriate names: `red-app`, `yellow-app` and `green-app` to containers
+- assign the appropriate names: `red-app`, `yellow-app` and `green-app` to containers COMANDO : docker run -dp 3002:80 -v "%cd%/red:/var/www/html" red Cambiando el puerto en cada ocasion

 - assign the network `traffic-light` to all containers

 2.3 Pull the image `nginx:1.21` then run a container with the following requirements:
 - assign the name `nginx-proxy` to the container